spacetelescope/jwst/docs/jwst/faq.rst

 	pipe.run('input_file.fits')

-	pipe('input_file.fits')

-	pipe.call('input_file.fits')

-The first two options - `.run` and calling the instance directly - are equivalent.
+	Detector1Pipeline.call('input_file.fits')

+** The recommended way to execute the pipeline is to use the :meth:`~jwst.stpipe.core.Step.call` method.**

-The `.call` method however, which is the reccomended way to run the pipeline, is slightly different and involves some additional setup internally to allow it to seamlessly work with parameter files.
+The `.call` method however, which is the recommended way to run the pipeline, is slightly different and involves some additional setup internally to allow it to seamlessly work with parameter files.